sneexy-boi/yet-another-sleek-theme/README.md

-# yet-another-sleek-theme
+# CutTheTheme
-Simple Powercord theme that tries to be clean and sleek.
+Simple Powercord theme which tries to replicate the CutTheCord theme.